iterative/setup-cml/README.md

 The main difference between this and the CML container is that the latest can work also as a self-hosted runner with GPU capabilites and a cloud provisioner.
-Additionally comes packed with [DVC](https://dvc.org).
 As said this action only installs the [functions](#CML-functions) available in CML to generate comments, graphs and checks.

 ## Usage